The following professionals lent their expertise to this article:

 Howard Community College

-For Maryland students looking for a quick route to nursing assistant employment, it’s hard to beat the five-week Certified Nursing Assistant Course at Howard Community College.
-The curriculum consists of two separate classes.
-The Theory course is presented in a hybrid format that combines online coursework with campus-based skills labs.
-Following the Theory course, students complete 45 hours of in-person clinical training over five days in the Clinical course.
-Qualifying CNA students at Howard can take advantage for a number of financial aid resources including the Maryland Community College Promise Scholarship and Workforce Development Sequence Scholarship.
-A deferred tuition payment plan is also available.
+Howard Community College’s Certified Nursing Assistant Course consists of two separate classes.
+The theory course is presented in a hybrid format that combines online coursework with campus-based skills labs.
+Following the theory course, students complete 45 hours of in-person clinical training over five days in the Clinical course.

 Mode: Hybrid